abtzpro/CutlassCrabV1/FAQ.md

 ### Issue: Gecko Pad not adhering properly

 - **Solution:** Reapply the two-part epoxy and ensure that the surfaces are clean and properly prepared.
+Remember, a gecko uses many different surface areas as a point of contact for adhesion, rather than a single larger robust surface area.

 ### Issue: Parachute not deploying